 Below is a list of sample Oregon road trip routes.
 Varying from 5 to 14 days in length, they cover many of the top destinations in Oregon.
 Each itinerary provides day-by-day highlights, which are meant to give you some good Oregon road trip ideas.

-The Oregon Coast is probably the most beloved road trip in the entire state and is popular with both locals and out-of-towners.
+The Oregon Coast is probably the most beloved road trip in the entire state and is a popular area for a holiday stay with both locals and out-of-towners.
 People flock here to get away from the rat race for a little while and tend to just laze about on the beach or in a local diner.

 The Oregon Coast itself is not well-known for its warm weather or clear days, but rather its rugged beauty.
 Dramatic cliffs, tide pools, and sea stacks are the most notable landmarks here – palm trees are markedly absent.